How to Write a Cover Letter That Gets You Hired (Examples & Tips)

 As director of Visit Mass, I developed and implemented tourism programs that led to a 30% increase in international visitors to Massachusetts in 2019.
 I am excited about the opportunity to bring my strategic planning and leadership experience to Global Travel Co., a company I admire for its innovative approach to expanding international tourism and creating unforgettable travel experiences.
 I am confident that my background in program development, marketing strategy, and stakeholder collaboration aligns perfectly with this role and will allow me to drive meaningful results for your team.

 When I was a child, I spent my days in the city parks around my neighborhood, listening to birds sing and watching squirrels jump through trees.
-Those days instilled a passion in me for wildlife that has intensified over the years and, combined with admiration for the animal rehabilitation programs at Prospect Park Nature Conservancy, led me to apply for the Wildlife Technician position at the conservancy.
+Those days instilled in me a passion for wildlife that has intensified over the years and, combined with admiration for the animal rehabilitation programs at Prospect Park Nature Conservancy, led me to apply for the Wildlife Technician position at the conservancy.

 STEP 7